-- 402 / 1 Unemployed persons: by education and age group Broad age groups of the unemployed in the Czech Republic by educational attainment and by selected groups of education fields. - 403 / 1 Last CZ-NACE activity and occupation of unemployed persons: by educational attainment

-The selected industries and selected class of last job classification of the unemployed in the Czech Republic as their highest educational attainment.
+- 402 / 1 Unemployed persons: by education and age group Broad age groups of the unemployed in the Czech Republic by educational attainment and by selected groups of education fields. - Last CZ-NACE activity and occupation of unemployed persons: by educational attainment The selected industries and selected class of last job classification of the unemployed in the Czech Republic as their highest educational attainment.

 - 404 / 1 Job seeking conditions: by educational attainment Type of job sought, required hours to be worked and the most frequent ways of seeking jobs by the unemployed in the Czech Republic, by educational attainment.
-(From 1 January 2011 codes were changed type of job sought.
-The data will be refined in the publication of the results from the Q2 2011.) - 405 / 2 Unemployment: by Area of the Czech RepublicUnemployment in the Areas of the CR by age groups and by educational attainment. - 406 / 1 Long-term unemployment: by educational attainment Unemployed for 1 year and more by level of education, selected CZ-NACE section of last employment, selected field of occupation (CZ-ISCO classification) and age groups. - 407 / 3 Long-term unemployment: by Region of the Czech Republic Unemployed for 1 year and more in regions of the CR by age groups and level of education.
+(As of January 1, 2021, the codes of the type of job sought were modified.) - 405 / 2 Unemployment: by Area of the Czech Republic Unemployment in the Areas of the CR by age groups and by educational attainment. - 406 / 1 Long-term unemployment: by educational attainment Unemployed for 1 year and more by level of education, selected CZ-NACE section of last employment, selected field of occupation (CZ-ISCO classification) and age groups. - 407 / 3 Long-term unemployment: by Region of the Czech Republic Unemployed for 1 year and more in regions of the CR by age groups and level of education.